kpwhri/heartsteps/README.md

 ## Data Storage and Export Instructions

 ### HeartSteps Server Database
 The heartsteps-server uses a postgres database in Google Cloud's SQL Database.
+To access the database, you will need a credentials file with access permisisons.

 This database can be accessed directly by running:
 ```
-$ docker-compose run --service-ports cloudsql
+$ docker-compose -f docker-compose.gcloud.yaml run --service-ports cloudsql
 // The postgres server is now available at psql://heartsteps:heartsteps@localhost:5432
 ```

-**Nightly Data Exports**
+### Nightly Data Exports
 The heartsteps-server exports CSV files for each participant after their nightly update once a day.
 These files are meant to be used to analyze the efficacy of message randomization.
 This data is then sync'd to a Google Storage Bucket called "heartsteps-data-exports"

 You will need to have a Google Account that has permissions to access the "heartsteps-data-exports" storage bucket.